adbar/simplemma/README.md

 The scores measure how accurately tokens are mapped to their lemma on [Universal Dependencies](https://universaldependencies.org/) treebanks, over single word tokens (including some contractions but not merged prepositions).
-Each figure is the accuracy on that language's best-performing general-purpose treebank; parallel, spoken, learner, historical and other narrow-domain treebanks are excluded.
-Two annotation-driven exceptions: the Dutch figure excludes underscore-joined compound lemmas (e.g. `klooster_orde`), an Alpino convention that single-token output cannot match — ≈0.88 without that exclusion; Hebrew and Arabic proclitics fuse onto their host word in real text but are scored as pre-split sub-tokens by the protocol above, so on whole, unsegmented input those accuracies are ≈0.77 and ≈0.74.
+Each figure is the accuracy on the held-out **dev+test** splits of that language's best-performing general-purpose treebank.
+Train splits are excluded from scoring because they do double duty: they are the source of the reviewed correction lists *and* what every candidate is gated against, which makes train the only in-sample split and leaves dev and test genuinely held out.
+A language with no train split is gated on a reported split instead, so its figure is optimistic.
+Parallel, spoken, learner, historical and other narrow-domain treebanks are excluded.
+Two annotation-driven exceptions: the Dutch figure excludes underscore-joined compound lemmas (e.g. `klooster_orde`), an Alpino convention that single-token output cannot match — ≈0.91 without that exclusion; Hebrew and Arabic proclitics fuse onto their host word in real text but are scored as pre-split sub-tokens by the protocol above, so on whole, unsegmented input those accuracies are ≈0.82 and ≈0.85.
+Finnish, Estonian and Hungarian gold lemmas mark compound boundaries (`yli#opisto`, `sisse_tulek`, `el+mond`); the markers, which no plain-text lemma can contain, are stripped from gold before comparison, except where the marker also appears in the surface form (`#luonto`, `MAX_FILE_SIZE`) and so belongs to the token itself.
 See the `training/` folder for more.

 The benchmark only incidentally captures what this library is most useful for, the lemmatization of less frequent words.
 In some languages a fixed